-And at a personal level, does it happen to you that you wish you could relax more, slow down or do nothing?
-Does your body, your mind or perhaps your soul call for a break, less stress?
-What message may be there for you, waiting to be heard and acted upon?
+By the way, at the personal level, does it ever happen to you that you wish you could relax more, slow down and do nothing?
+Does your body, your mind or perhaps your soul call sometimes for a break, less stress?
+What message may be there for you, waiting to be heard?
+Reflective practices help to pause, and to ponder the situation and its implications before jumping into action.